No matter which career you choose, anyone can make a difference by donating to charity, engaging in advocacy, or volunteering.

 These kinds of proven, cost-effective health programmes offer such a good opportunity to do good that even the most prominent aid sceptics have offered few arguments against them.

 One life saved per year would amount to 40 lives saved over a 40-year career.
-In a previous article, we estimated that a typical doctor in clinical medicine saves five lives over their career.
-So by donating 10% of your income, you could achieve eight times as much impact.
+In the previous article, we estimated that a typical doctor in clinical medicine saves three lives over their career.
+So by donating 10% of your income, you could achieve around 10 times as much impact.

 Some charities work on issues that seem even higher stakes and more neglected, such as preventing a catastrophic pandemic.
-See our summary of which issues we think are most pressing (or this more popular introduction).
+We’ll discuss why we think pandemics are more pressing than global health later in the guide, and you can read our separate article about which charities are highest impact.

-Whatever you think is the best way to spend the money, the impact of making donating 10% of your income more normal would be profound.
-If everyone in the richest 10% of the world’s population donated 10% of their income, that would be $4.4 trillion per year.7 That would be enough to double scientific research funding, raise everyone in the world above the $1.90/day poverty line, provide universal basic education, and still have plenty left to fund a renaissance in the arts, go to Mars, and then invest $1 trillion in mitigating climate change.
-None of this would be straightforward to achieve, but it at least illustrates the enormous potential of greater giving.8
+If everyone in the richest 10% of the world’s population donated 10% of their income, that would be $5 trillion per year.10 That would be enough to double scientific research funding, raise everyone in the world above the $2.15 per day poverty line, provide universal basic education, and still have plenty left to fund a renaissance in the arts, go to Mars, and then invest $1 trillion in mitigating climate change.
+None of this would be straightforward to achieve, but it at least illustrates the enormous potential of greater giving.11

 How is this possible?